deflationz/DW-Saver/README.md

 # Credits

-I am deflationz and I created this program by myself in about three hours or so on and off, if you run into any issues contact me in a issue or in [DeflationzWare](https://discord.gg/XxsQzu738M)
+I am deflationz and I created this program by myself in about three hours or so on and off, if you run into any issues contact me in a issue or in [DeflationzWare](https://discord.gg/XxsQzu738M) as well as become a tester there.